pleasemarkdarkly/natasha-s-clocky/Readme.md

 ![Clock](./.clock.final.png)

 I wanted something pretty clock-wise on my desktop.
-So illutrator [Natasha Pankina](https://natasha-pankina.com) drew the clock components, and the included bash file uses imagemagick to build the components into a final image as seen above.
+So illustrator [Natasha Pankina](https://natasha-pankina.com) drew the clock components, and the included bash file uses Imagemagick to combine the clock components into a final image as seen above.

-The [clock.sh](./clock.sh) rebuilds the image from the components, and a crontab generates the image every minute.
+The [clock.sh](./clock.sh) computes the orientation, and crontab calls the script each minute.
 GeekTool is set up to refresh at the same interval.

-You'll want to update the paths to reflect where you put the scripts, but this is what I did in my crontab.
+You'll want to update the paths, but this is what I did.

 ```bash
  * * * * * cd /Users/mark.phillips/Developer/.dotfiles/np-clocky/ && sh /Users/mark.phillips/Developer/.dotfiles/np-clocky/clock.sh